Sega development studios: 2000–2004

-In 2003, Oguchi became president of Sega, and multiple studios were merged into another, as several developers left Sega during the era of spunning off their development studios.
-Including Nakagawa from WOW Entertainment and Mizuguchi.
-Yu Suzuki formed his own studio, Digital Rex, but within Sega.
-The development studios merged back into Sega on July 1 of 2004.
+In 2003, Oguchi became president of Sega, and multiple studios were merged into another, as several developers left Sega during the era of spinning off their development studios.
+These included Rikiya Nakagawa from WOW Entertainment (which took on Overworks) and Mizuguchi from United Game Artists (which merged into Sonic Team).
+Though responsible for the successful Initial D: Arcade Stage, Sega Rally director Kenji Sasaki's studio Sega Rosso was also merged, returning to AM3 successor Hitmaker; Sasaki left Sega by 2005 to form his own independent studio Bitster, and went on to collaborate with Sega again in subsequent decades.
+Yu Suzuki departed AM2 to form his own studio, Digital Rex, but within Sega.
+The development studios merged back into Sega on July 1, 2004.

 Visual Concepts was sold to Take Two Interactive in 2005.